morteza89/AI-Playground/Ollama-play-ground/ReadMe.md

 - If you press Enter without typing a model name, the default (`llama3.2`) will be used.
 - Make sure the model is pulled and available in Ollama (`ollama list` to see available models, `ollama pull <modelname>` to download).
+- The GUI version (`Ollama_GUI_Chat.py`) provides a dropdown menu for model selection and switching.

 This makes it simple to experiment and chat with any model you have installed in Ollama, without editing the scripts.